ksusvita92/Genomic-Clustering/README.md

 This repository consists of:

 + analysis scripts: codes for performing the analysis in the paper.
-+ results: results of the analysis.
++ results: ".csv" files of the analysis results.
 + location_data.csv (in "analysis scripts" folder) contains geolocation of the TB cases in Valencia, however, the data is altered and jittered.